oskarkk/pvparena/doc/mods/blockdissolve.md

 Use it with [PlayerLives](../goals/playerlives.md) goal to create TNT Run arenas or spice up your spleef games !

+## Installation

+Installation of this module can be done in a normal way.
+You'll find installation process in [modules page](../modules.md#installing-modules) of the doc.

 ## Config settings

 - modules.blockdissolve.materials \- the material to dissolve (default: SNOW and each kind of WOOL)